Park Repairs Following Flood Damage

 French Broad River Park

-May 30: Flood occurs, damaging multiple Parks & Recreation facilities.
+May 30, 2018: First flooding event occurs damaging multiple Parks & Recreation facilities.

-July 16: Proposal received from contractor with full scope of work for John B. Lewis Soccer Complex
+July 16: Assessment and proposal received from contractor with full scope of work as required by FEMA guidelines for John B. Lewis Soccer Complex.

-July 24: City Council authorizes funding for park repairs
+July 24: City Council authorizes total funding of $1.2 million for flood-related park repairs, including $875,000 for JBL Soccer Complex.

-August 31: Bid package posted for JBL Soccer Fields.
+August 31: Official bid package, meeting FEMA requirements, is posted for repair of JBL Soccer Fields.